clue/reactphp-socks/README.md

 ```

 Calling `cancel()` on a pending promise will cancel the underlying TCP/IP
-connection to the SOCKS server and/or the SOCKS protocol negonation and reject
+connection to the SOCKS server and/or the SOCKS protocol negotiation and reject
 the resulting promise.

 #### Secure TLS connections